wangby511/System-Design-Architecture-and-Infra/DDIA/Chapter-5-Replication.md

 ### Sloppy Quorums and Hinted Handoff

-**sloppy quorum** - writes and reads still require w and r successful responses, but those may include nodes that are not among the designated n "home" nodes for a value.
+**Sloppy Quorum** - Writes and reads still require w and r successful responses, but those may include nodes that are not among the designated n "home" nodes for a value.
 It is only an assurance of durability and it does not guarantee that we can read the latest value.

+**hinted handoff** - Once the network interruption is fixed, any writes that one node temporarily accepted on behalf of another node are sent to the appropriate “home” nodes.

 n can describes the number of replicas within one data center.
 Cross data center replication between database clusters happens asynchronously.